-Businesses of all sizes are trying to support their remote workers and weighing the challenges of brining workers back to the office – all while maintaining connections with their clients and partners.
-The events of 2020 have created many issues and uncertainty for business owners.
+Businesses of all sizes are trying to support their remote workers and weighing the challenges of bringing workers back to the office – all while maintaining connections with their clients and partners.
+The events of this year and last have created many cybersecurity issues and uncertainty for business owners.

 However, at least one certainty remains - you need to protect your data, networks, and employees from cybersecurity threats.
 Businesses continue to spend time and energy pivoting to maintain a strong cyber posture, compliance and more.

 October is Cybersecurity Awareness Month.
-As we begin the last quarter of 2020, the team at Silverado wants to provide you with actionable items to improve your security now and what items you should be planning for in 2021 to keep your company safe.
+As we begin the last quarter of the year, the team at Silverado wants to provide you with actionable items to improve your security now and what items you should be planning for next year to keep your company safe.

 Actions to Take Now